Department of Management Sciences

 Accidental prevention, Ergonomics and protective equipment, Fire prevention and control, Concept of total loss control.

-Combustion & air pollution (ozone, urban smogs, acid rains), Industrial emissions (flu ash, flue gasses, particulate matters, smoke, soot), agro chemicals land & water pollution, transportation pollution, domestic & industrial waste water treatment (primary, secondary & tertiary), solid waste management (incerators), role of catalysis in environmental engineering, nuclear waste management, energy conservation technologies, Heating, ventilation & air conditioning (HVAC) related environmental issues, Green technologies & renewable energies, environmental impact analysis, policies and regulations, resource depletion and substitution, three Rs: reduce, reuse & recycle.
+Combustion & air pollution (ozone, urban smogs, acid rains), Industrial emissions (flu ash, flue gasses, particulate matters, smoke, soot), agro chemicals land & water pollution, transportation pollution, domestic & industrial wastewater treatment, solid waste management, and green technologies.

 EM521 Marketing Principles (3-0-3)

-Concept and history of marketing, Marketing process, Four Ps, Company analysis, Competitor analysis, Customer analysis, Segmentation, Targeting and Positioning, Product, Services and Branding strategies, Pricing, Integrated marketing communication, Channels of distribution.
+Concept and history of marketing, Marketing process, Four Ps, Segmentation, Targeting and Positioning, Product, Services, Branding strategies, Pricing, Integrated marketing communication, and Distribution channels.

 EM522 Operations Management (3-0-3)

-Introduction to Operations Management, Process Analysis, Constraint Management, Product design, Process Strategy, Operations Strategy, Quality Management, Lean Management, Supply Chain and Inventory analysis, Forecasting, Resource planning, Scheduling.
+Introduction to Operations Management, Process Analysis, Operations Strategy, Lean Management, Supply Chain and Inventory analysis, Forecasting, Scheduling.

 EM521 Quality Management (3-0-3)

-What is development?
-Concept of sustainable development, MDGs in Pakistan, Agriculture, Nutrition, Interrelationship of economics, trade, policy and development, role of technology and engineering in development, energy and development, policy and migration, community participation, climate change and energy crisis, health, ethics, management for development.
+Concept of sustainable development, MDGs in Pakistan, Interrelationship of economics, trade, policy and development, Energy crisis, community participation, climate change.

 EM503 Corporate Governance (3-0-3)